saurabhp75/saurabhp75.github.io/_notes/big_data.md

 ### HDFS high availability
 - Prevents downtime on cluster in case of failure.
-- Previuos approaches lead to small downtime.
+- Previous approaches lead to small downtime.
 - Hot standby namenode using shared edit log(which is outside of cluster?).
 - Hot standby namenode can takeover right after the namenode failure.
+- There is no downtime unlike earlier methods.
 - Zookeeper tracks active namenode.
 - Uses extreme measures to ensure only one namenode is used at a time.

+### Using HDFS
+- Ambari Web UI.
+- CLI.
+- HTTP/HDFS proxies.
+- Java interface.
+- NFS gateway.